simcap/blockcypher-client/README.md

 ## Testing

-At the moment mainly integratino test hitting the live chains
+At the moment integration tests are hitting the live chains

     $ rake